Koolhoven F.K.48

 The Koolhoven F.K.48 was an airliner built in the Netherlands in 1934 for KLM.

 Design and development

 The F.K.48 was a conventional, semi-cantilever high-wing monoplane, powered by two engines mounted on the wing leading edges.
 The undercarriage was of fixed, tailskid type with divided main units.
-The fuselage was of welded steel tube construction, covered in fabric, which was oval in cross section at the nose, transitioning to a rectangular cross-section for the passenger cabin.
+The fuselage was of welded steel tube construction and covered in fabric, which was oval in cross-section at the nose, transitioning to a rectangular cross-section for the passenger cabin.
 The wings were wooden structures skinned in plywood.

 The sole example built was registered PH-AJX and quickly gained the nickname Ajax.
 It was used by KLM on the Rotterdam-Eindhoven route until 1936, when it was retired to training and instructional duties within the airline.